 In the summer and winter school holidays Kenosis runs a holiday programme to keep children meaningfully occupied, build … More

-Kenosis regularly hosts overseas students, usually for a year, who come for an exposure to the realities in a very … More
+Kenosis regularly hosts local and overseas students, usually for a year, who come for an exposure to the realities in a … More

 Various programmes of Outreach and care have been run over the years, particularly at the peak of the HIV/AIDS pandemic … More

 The Name Kenosis

 Kenosis is a Greek word from the Bible passage in Philippians 2:5-7.
 It inspired the original vision of a serving Christian … More

 Kenosis is a Greek word from the Bible passage in Philippians 2:5-7.
 It inspired the original vision of a serving Christian community.
 It means "emptying" (RSV) or "making oneself nothing" and summarizes the serving attitude of Jesus.